zulip/zulip/docs/contributing/mypy.md

 ## Running mypy on Zulip's code locally

-To run mypy on Zulip's python code, run the command:
+To run mypy on Zulip's python code, you can run the command:

     tools/run-mypy

+You can also run mypy as a long-running daemon (server) process and send type-checking requests to the server via the command:

+    tools/run-mypy -d

+While the mypy daemon is experimental and currently supports macOS and Linux only, **we strongly recommend using the daemon** if it is an option.
+Program state from previous runs will be cached in memory and will not have to be read from the file system on each run.
+For a  large codebase like Zulip's and a  workflow involving running mypy repeatedly after small edits, using the daemon can be *10 or more times faster*.

-It will output errors in the same style as a compiler would.
+Mypy will output errors in the same style as a compiler would.
 For example, if your code has a type error like this:

 ```